 1. Digital Storytelling

-Please review this powerpoint of a presentation on Digital storytelling and MSC technique.
+Please review this powerpoint of a presentation on Digital storytelling and MSC technique for online course and watch the YouTube video below.

 - Davies, Rick, and Jess Dart.
 2005.
 “The ‘Most Significant Change’ (MSC) Technique.”
 Report funded by CARE international, Oxfam, Learning to Learn, Ibis & Lutheran World Relief. doi:10.1104/pp.110.159269.